gmagannaDevelop/Analyse-Sequences/README.md

 This README will contain at least a section in English (main) and another in French.

 ### Disclaimer

 This project is of academic scope and individually mantained.
 It may not follow best practices or suit your particular purpose of use.
 Therefore use it at your own risk.

 If it were helpful in any way, please let me know!
-If you would like to contribute to it, hit me up (**PR wecome!**).
+If you would like to contribute to it, hit me up (**PR welcome!**).

 ## English